A great way to get outside, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.

 I don’t know about you, but I spend a lot of my day sitting.
 That’s one of the reasons I loved my 18-month volunteer gig with that local horse rescue.

-For two hours I was off my rear and working hard scooping poo, hauling hay, sometimes walking horses…whatever the day required.
+For two hours I was off my rear and working hard scooping poop, hauling hay, sometimes walking horses…whatever the day required.
 It was a wonderful break from all that sitting.

 2. A great family affair

-One outdoor volunteering project has become an annual family tradition—our woodcutting weekend at Okontoe.
+One outdoor volunteering project has become an annual family tradition—what we call our Woodcutting Weekend at Okontoe.

 They started inviting their friends, and before long we had 15 teens and young adults coming with us.